link1905/system-design-101/content/docs/web-service/microservice.md

 - Asynchronous communication can lead to [temporary inconsistencies](Distributed-Database.md#eventual-consistency-level), since changes aren’t immediately reflected across services.
-- Debugging may become more challenging, as failures are asynchronous and harder to trace.
+- Debugging may become more challenging as failures are asynchronous and harder to trace.

-In summary, while coupling in a microservice architecture can’t be entirely eliminated, they can be reduced and managed more effectively through messaging.
+In summary, while coupling in a microservice architecture can’t be eliminated, they can be reduced and managed more effectively through messaging.